bovlb/the-blue-alliance/Firebase-Setup.md

 2. Under `Sign In Method`, click `Google` and toggle the `Enable` button.
 3. Click the `Save` button

 When navigating your local project, make sure to use the `http://localhost:8080` domain, as `localhost` is the only local domain specified in the `Authorized domains` section.
+Otherwise, add `0.0.0.0` in the `Authorized domains` section.

 Other authentication providers can be setup, if necessary.
 Currently, The Blue Alliance only supports Google and Apple as authentication providers.